rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 In particular, this code will ignore any scoped implementations on `T` that are not `Hash`, `Eq` or (implicitly) `PartialEq`, while any combination of distinct discrete type and *implementation environments* with distinct `Hash`, `Eq` or `PartialEq` implementations is cleanly separated.

-See also [behaviour-changewarning-typeid-of-generic-discretised-using-generic-type-parameters] for how to lint for an implementation of this collection that uses `TypeId::of::<Self>()` as key, which *also* remains sound and deterministic but distinguishes too aggressively by irrelevant scoped implementations in consumer code, leading to unexpected behaviour.
+See also [behaviour-changewarning-typeid-of-implementation-aware-generic-discretised-using-generic-type-parameters] for how to lint for an implementation of this collection that uses `TypeId::of::<HashSet<T, S>>()` as key, which *also* remains sound and deterministic but distinguishes too aggressively by irrelevant scoped implementations in consumer code, leading to unexpected behaviour.

 (For an example of `TypeId` behaviour, see [logical-consistency] [of-type-erased-collections].)